-The one deck will be constructed of wood materials and supported by timber posts set on concrete.
-The deck will be open and isolated from the surrounding landscape with gravel over a polyester weed barrier.
+One deck will be constructed of wood materials and supported by fire resistant timber.
+The deck will be open underneath and overhead and isolated from the surrounding landscape with crushed rock over a fiberglass weed barrier.
+This material will be spread underneath the entire deck surface and to 2' past the drip-lines of the deck.